-A good example of open innovation is InnoCentive.
-This is a private company facilitating crowdsourcing competitions.
-Organisations having problems they want solved - i.e., the Seekers - can post these on the Internet through InnoCentive, which has registered an open community of Solvers.
+tered an open community of Solvers.
 Companies will normally offer a cash prize for what they consider the best solution.
 InnoCentive works in diverse areas including chemistry, life science, physics, and business and entrepreneurship.
 Issues related to confidentiality and IPR are handled by InnoCentive, which has achieved considerable success and can count The Economist and the scientific journal Nature among its partners.

 It is worth noting that crowdsourcing competitions are not a new phenomenon.
-A well known historic example is the Longitude prize established by the British parliament in 1714.
+A well known historic example is the Longitude prize20 established by the British parliament in 1714.
 The problem at the time was to establish a ship's longitude at sea.
 The solution involved the construction of a sufficiently accurate chronometer and over the years over £100,000 were paid to various "solvers".
 What InnoCentive has done is to systematise such an approach using web technology and proven to the business community, that this is a viable way to innovate.